AoiTechDev/makro-tracer/README.md

 - Used Suspense for each Paraller Route to improve user experience by avoiding long page load.
 - Created message rate limit with Redis to prevent spams to OpenAI API.
 - Hasing passowrds before inserting it to DB.
+- Stream AI responses to the user to enchance UX.